MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-create-a-fixed-asset-charge.md

 ---
-    title: How to: Create a Fixed Asset Charge | Microsoft Docs
+    title: How to Create a Fixed Asset Charge | Microsoft Docs
     description: The following procedure shows how to create a new fixed asset charge.
     services: project-madeira
     documentationcenter: ''